 BENJAMIN ALESHIRE is based in New Orleans, LA, & Burlington, VT.
 Poetry, essays, & criticism have appeared in many journals.
 In addition to writing, Ben also tours widely as a cornetist with the Vermont Joy Parade, & is active in theatre and as an exhibiting visual artist.
 He has been awarded residencies at the BCA Center, New City Galerie, & Bluseed Studios.
 In 2010 he founded Honeybee Press, which publishes The Salon: A Journal of Poetry & Fiction, as well as a hand-bound poetry series, using hand-made paper, block carving, and letter-press.

-Katy Balma is a teacher-librarian from the Ohio River Valley in Southern Illinois, an area that is nicknamed Little Egypt, possibly for its geographic similarity to the Nile Delta.
+Katy Balma is a teacher librarian from the Ohio River Valley in Southern Illinois, an area that is nicknamed Little Egypt, possibly for its geographic similarity to the Nile Delta.
 Or for the famous belly dancer who used Little Egypt as her stage name.
 No one really knows which.
-This Little Egypt connection may have been a factor in her decision to move to Alexandria, Louisiana, but honestly, what poet could resist becoming a "Librarian of Alexandria," given the chance?
-Ms. Balma spent a gap year in Australia before earning a Bachelor of Arts in Spanish from Southern Illinois University, followed by an MFA, MLS, and K-12 teaching license from Indiana University.
-She lived in the Hoosier state for a total of eight years and has since made her home in Spain, where she worked as a Fulbright English teacher at a bilingual elementary school, and in New England, where she worked as a middle school Spanish teacher and a literature instructor at University of Connecticut.
-She has traveled extensively on a shoestring budget to countries on or near the Mediterranean, including Portugal, France, Andorra, Morocco, Italy, Vatican City, Morocco, and Turkey.
+This Little Egypt connection may have been a subconscious factor in her decision to move to Alexandria, Louisiana, but then, what book lover could resist becoming a librarian of Alexandria given the chance?
+Ms. Balma spent a gap year in Australia before earning a Bachelor of Arts in Spanish from Southern Illinois University at Carbondale, followed by an MFA, MLS, and K-12 teaching license from Indiana University Bloomington.
+She lived in the Hoosier state for a total of eight years and has since made her home in Spain, where she worked as a Fulbright teaching assistant at a bilingual elementary school, and in New England, where she worked as a Spanish teacher and a university literature instructor.
+She has also traveled extensively on a shoestring budget to countries on or near the Mediterranean, including Portugal, France, Andorra, Italy, Vatican City, Morocco, and Turkey.
 She highly recommends Istanbul, which is, by her estimation, the most enchanting city in the world, and as safe a destination as any for the lone female traveler.
-Her first book of poetry was recently completed and is in search of a good home.
+Her first book of poetry is recently completed and in search of a good home.